roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 Following the 2020 pandemic peak, average days between orders for returning customers increased for both loyalty segments.
 However, loyalty members maintained a consistent repurchase-velocity advantage over non-members across the entire 2020-2022 period.
 This advantage peaked at a 75-day lead in 2021 (202 vs. 277, ~27% faster) and remained robust at a ~70-day advantage in 2022 (326 vs. 395, ~17% faster).

 #### 4. The Loyalty Stickiness Paradox: Underperformance in Retention
-Throughout the 2020-2022 period, despite Loyalty members' velocity advantage, their overall repeat rate remained consistently lower than that of non-members.
+Throughout the 2020-2022 period, despite Loyalty members' velocity advantage, their annual repeat purchase rate remained consistently lower than that of non-members.
 While member repeat rates improved from ~2.1% in 2020 to 4.1% in 2022, a persistent retention gap remained.
 Non-members consistently outpaced members, closing 2022 with a 9.9% repeat rate versus 4.1%.
 This pattern raises the hypothesis that aggressive sign-up incentives may attract discount-driven enrollment without translating into proportional repeat purchasing, though further cohort analysis would be needed to validate the underlying cause.

 **The side-by-side comparison below illustrates this exact paradox: while members repurchase at a much faster velocity (left), their overall repeat-purchase rate remains substantially lower than that of non-members (right):**